 Technology-Based Learning Systems (TBLS)

 Director Stan Silverman has been a key figure in the evolution of instructional technology throughout New York state, and an advisor to numerous technology projects across the nation.
 He is the director of Technology Based Learning Systems (TBLS).
 This research and development program has been a leading site for testing new educational technology products in their state of the art instruction and video conferencing facilities.
-He is also Chairperson of NYIT's Online Distance Learning Program.
+He is also a Founding Senior Fellow in the Office of Online and Continuing Education.

 TBLS has been a leader in Instructional Technology for K–12 schools for over 25 years.
 It has worked with the New York State Teacher Centers to create the Online Academy and with Nassau BOCES on a Virtual Learning Space grant to create self-paced and facilitated courses.
 NYIT has also hosted the longest running K–12 educational network in the country.